UoB-COMSM0166/2025-group-20/README.md

 Early user feedback highlighted issues with the game's initial difficulty.
 At that stage, several game core features hadn’t been implemented, and players found the objectives unclear.
 Many also disliked the reliance on memory - having to recall specific slice patterns made gameplay feel slow and repetitive.
 To address this, we implemented two key features:

-1. Recipe Book (Figure 10): In hard mode, we added an in-game recipe book displaying fruit slice patterns.
+1. Recipe Book (Figure 10): In Samurai mode, we added an in-game recipe book displaying fruit slice patterns.
 This allowed players to refer to it during gameplay, removing the need for memorisation and improving flow.

 2. Tutorial Mode: Accessible from the start screen to let users practice core mechanics before playing.
 It introduces essential elements such as: